 WORTH SEEING IN THEATERS

-Hell or High Water [R] – Exceptional “neo-western” about two brothers (Ben Foster and Chris Pine) who rob sleepy banks in West Texas to settle a personal score, with Texas Rangers (Jeff Bridges and Gil Birmingham) in slow-motion pursuit.
-Screenplay by Taylor Sheridan. [trailer]
+Hell or High Water [R] – “Neo-western” about two brothers (Ben Foster and Chris Pine) who rob sleepy banks in West Texas to settle a personal score, with Texas Rangers (Jeff Bridges and Gil Birmingham) in slow-motion pursuit.
+Screenplay by Taylor Sheridan. trailer

 Sully [PG-13] – Tom Hanks portrays Chesley Sullenberger, the unassuming pilot who landed a stricken jetliner on the Hudson River, as he endures a post-crash NTSB investigation.
-Crisply directed by Clint Eastwood from a script by Todd Komarnicki, adapting Sullenberger’s book, Highest Duty: My Search for What Really Matters. [trailer]
+Directed by Clint Eastwood from a script by Todd Komarnicki, adapting Sullenberger’s own book. trailer

 December 16 – Neruda – Chilean poet/senator Pablo Neruda (Luis Gnecco) delights his public and taunts a policeman who pursues him in political exile.
 Directed by Pablo Larraín.